Dr. Josh Hedshot

-I’m a Licensed Psychologist in Beverly Hills specializing in high-functioning people who look capable on the outside but carry complex histories, intense emotions, or unresolved trauma.
+I’m a Licensed Psychologist in Beverly Hills (PSY 31895) specializing in high impact and high-functioning people who look capable on the outside but carry complex histories, intense emotions, or unresolved trauma.
 Many come to me after years of therapy because they want depth, direction, and a therapist who won’t collude with avoidance.
-For 17 years, I’ve worked at the intersection of trauma, identity, relationships, and high-pressure distress, drawing from psychodynamic therapy, contextual trauma theory, attachment science, and direct, honest feedback.
-I don’t sit back—I work alongside you.
+For nearly 20 years, I’ve worked at the intersection of trauma, identity, relationships, and high-pressure distress, drawing from psychodynamic therapy, contextual trauma theory, attachment science, and direct, honest feedback.
+I don’t sit back, I work alongside you.

 I’ve trained and practiced in hospitals, universities, community mental health, and private practice, helping clients navigate identity, family systems, addiction, compulsive behaviors, and the emotional demands of high-stakes lives.